nitlang/nit/share/man/nitunit.md

 ## Working with `TestSuites`

-TestSuites are Nit files that define a set of `TestSuite`s for a particular module.
+TestSuites are Nit modules that define a set of TestCases.

-The test suite’s module must be called `test_` followed by the name of the module to test.
-So for the module `foo.nit` the test suite will be called `test_foo.nit`.
+A test suite is a module that uses the annotation `is test_suite`.

+It is common that a test suite focuses on testing a single module.
+In this case, the name of the test_suite is often `test_foo.nit` where `foo.nit` is the tested module.

 The structure of a test suite is the following: